 - Several other products containing imidacloprid are also currently available

 Most of the products available to homeowners are systemic insecticides containing imidacloprid and are applied as soil drenches around the base of an ash tree.
-A few granular products are also available.
-Recent university research suggests that spring applications of imidacloprid may be most effective.
+One granular product is also available.
+Recent university research suggests that applications of imidacloprid should be made in spring to be most effective.
 Research also has demonstrated that soil applications of imidacloprid-containing homeowner products provide excellent EAB protection for ash trees that are less than about 47 inches in circumference [i.e., 15 inches in diameter at breast height (DBH)].
 Due to differences in application rates and label restrictions, treatment by a tree care professional (e.g., arborist) may be the best option for larger trees.
 For best results, treatment of trees should begin before trees become infested.
 Lastly, insecticide treatments must be repeated each year.

 Be aware that many insecticide products available at hardware stores and garden centers look alike.
 Carefully check all product labels before purchase to make sure that you have selected the correct product/active ingredient.
 ALWAYS read and follow the pesticide label directions on the product that you select!

 Finally, note that although ACECAP 97 Systemic Insecticide Tree Implants are available to homeowners, we do NOT recommend that homeowners use these because they require physically drilling into a tree during their application.

 Emerald ash borer insecticide treatments available to homeowners

 |Bayer Advanced Tree & Shrub Insect Control II (D)||Imidacloprid||Mid-April to mid-May||Soil Drench (D) or Granular (G)|

 |Bayer Advanced Tree & Shrub Protect & Feed (D or G)||Imidacloprid||Mid-April to mid-May||Soil Drench (D) or Granular (G)|